Leikeli47

 Leikeli47 (or Leikeli) is an American rapper signed to RCA Records.
 In 2018, she released her second full-length album, Acrylic.
-She is known for concealing her face with a bandana or balaclava at all performances and professional appearances.
+Until 2024, she was known for concealing her face with a bandana or balaclava at all performances and professional appearances.

 Early life

-Leikeli47 was raised in both Virginia and New York, primarily in the Brooklyn neighborhoods of Brownsville and Bedford–Stuyvesant.
+She was raised in both Virginia and New York, primarily in the Virginia and Brooklyn neighborhoods of Danville, Norfolk, Brownsville and Bedford–Stuyvesant.
+She is of partial Trinidadian and Guyanese descent.
 She described herself as having been a shy child who was interested in becoming a rapper from a young age.
-She cites Michael Jackson and N.E.R.D. as some of her favorite performers.
+She cites the late Michael Jackson and N.E.R.D. as some of her favorite performers.

 Career

 Prior to being signed to RCA Records, Leikeli released a mixtape in 2010 titled LK-47.
 This was followed by a string of releases including the sequel mixtape LK-47 Pt.
 II in 2014 and a self-titled EP in 2015, Leikeli47.
 In 2015, Leikeli's song "Fuck the Summer Up" was included on Jay-Z's inaugural Tidal self titled playlist.

 Leikeli's first full-length debut, Wash & Set, was released on September 8, 2017.
 It was received positively by critics.
 Afropunk.com wrote, "the album showcases Leikeli47’s distinctively hard-hitting yet playful lyricism, genre-bending musicianship, and enigmatic character."
 Darryl Robertson wrote for Vibe, "the dynamic, and featureless, effort is loaded with creativity, vigor and the power of her own feminism.
 It's evident that Leikeli is aiming to break rules and push boundaries hip-hop."